Groundwater Investigations

 4141.0068.med.

-The simplest groundwater assessment, a grab sample of water from a pit, may not accurately represent groundwater conditions, as it is likely a worst case scenario.
+The simplest groundwater assessment, a grab sample of water from a pit, may not accurately represent groundwater conditions, as it likely represents a worst case scenario.
 However, a grab sample is an inexpensive starting point to help decide if groundwater is “clean enough”.